 We will form our own private group - we will have our own guide, and all boat trips and day-trips etc will be just us.

 The price includes domestic flights (from Ecuador mainland to/from Galapagos, and from Quito to/from the Amazon) but does NOT include flights from your home town to Ecuador, nor your return flight back home.
 However, we have our own travel agent who is more than happy to help answer all your questions and help you book the best flights, travel insurance etc.

 This is the Amazon we're going to - there may be occasional power outages etc, but it's all part of the experience though, and I'm sure you'll survive.

-If you have your own good snorkelling gear then it's a good idea to bring it, however if not, never fear - you can hire mask, snorkel and fins on Galapagos, but (as is often the case with hire gear) it can sometimes be hard to find the exact fit sometimes, but you'll be fine.
+If you have your own good snorkelling gear then it's a good idea to bring it, however if not, never fear - mask, snorkel, fins and even some wetsuits are available on our ship, but (as is often the case with loan gear) it can sometimes be hard to find the exact fit, but you'll be fine.
 Wetsuits?
-Personal choice, the water can be cold 18 degrees and some clients do like to bring or hire a wetsuit, some long, some short.
+Personal choice, the water can be cold 18 degrees and some photo tour guests do like to bring or hire a wetsuit, some long, some short.

 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, currency, power plug types, etc.

 The Galapagos part of this trip is boat-based.
-It is a very seaworthy ship and it's quite roomy with many places to relax.
-Anyone who suffers from seasickness should bring appropriate medication, but don't let this deter you from the trip.
+It is a very seaworthy ship, luxurious and roomy with many places to relax.
+Anyone who suffers from seasickness might want to bring appropriate medication, but generally this is not a problem at all due to the size of the ship and location.
+Certainly don't let this deter you from the trip!

 A non-refundable, non-transferable $1,000 USD booking deposit is required.